 GATE Exam requires from applicants comprehensive understanding of undergraduate courses in engineering.
 It is imperative that applicants have mastered the basic understanding of undergraduate courses and interestingly, that is what makes GATE paper difficult for most students.
 Students have always focused on complexities, without paying much attention to basics and lack of understanding of the latter causes many bright students to fall back.

 GATE 2017: Participating Institutions

 There is a big reason why GATE paper is difficult to crack and that is it is conducted jointly by the prestigious and most chased after institutes of the world.
 Yes!
 GATE is jointly conducted by the IISc (Indian Institute of Science) and seven IITs (Indian Institutes of Technology) on behalf of National Coordination Board – GATE, Department of Higher Education which belongs to Ministry of Human Resource Development (MHRD), Government of India.
-GATE 2017 will be jointly conducted by the following Institutions.

 Each year any one of the above institutes will organize GATE.
 Whichever the institute conducts GATE in a particular year is called as Organizing Institute.
 For the purpose of organizng GATE, an organizing committee will be instituted by the respective institute conducting the paper.
 The tenure of the organizing committee is one year.
 For that period, the entire task of monitoring and management of the examination is upon the committee.
 The constitution of the organizing committee is often taken into consideration by the coaching institutes while speculating the category of questions that may be asked in the exam.